 The new operating system will still allow users to sync their media and devices by cable through these new apps.
 If on a Mac, the sync will show up in the Finder sidebar.

-Apple’s iPhone operating system has already been using this three-app system for a couple of years now.
+Apple’s iPhone operating system has already been using this three-app system for a couple of years now, but if you have an older iOS you may need to get your Apple refurbished before you can take advantage of it.
 By updating the macOS to the same system, the company will be “aligning the user experience” across all of their products, something Apple looks to be stressing with many of the announced updates.
 Another new feature of Catalina will be Sidecar, which will allow desktop users the opportunity to use their iPad as a second screen or drawing pad with Apple Pencil.
 The new operating system will also make it easier for developers of third-party apps to make a product that will be compatible with the iPhone, iPad and Mac.

 Launched in 2001, iTunes played a vital role in the rise of digital media, especially when it came to the music industry.
 The software helped make downloading songs common practice, providing a simple user interface that was easily accessible for those who weren’t tech savvy.

 As previously noted, the separation of music, TV and podcasts into three separate apps will help bring Apple in a new direction.
 With decreased iPhone sales and increased use of the company’s software products, the new apps allows them to drive their focus away from being known solely as an electronics company and more towards a multifaceted entertainment brand.